NWTlter/NWT_CLM/README.md

  4. Unsummarized data: all chosen variables at all timestamps during the simulation
  5. Unit definitions: Units for each of the variables that are written out.

+# Comparing model and obs
-### 5. `Obs_sim_com_plots.R`
+### 6. `Obs_sim_com_plots.R`

-A script that creates plots comparing observation and simulation data after the style of Wieder et al. 2017
+This is a script that creates plots comparing observation and simulation data after the style of Wieder et al. 2017

 #### Input